omarbelkady/Java/MustKnow/README.md

         - Arranged in some order
         - no duplicate vals
         - val on the left most subtree of the node is always smaller than the val on its immediate right
+    - Btree
+        - every btree has an order i.e. the number of levels
+        - A leaf in a btree the i.e. the parent to the last level in a btree(i.e. child nodes)
+        - ...must always have more nodes than the child so as the keys(1 key...
+2 child nodes, 2 keys, 3 child nodes)
+        - the keys cannot be larger than the leaf nodes
+        - All leaf nodes are at the same level
+        - whenever one of the rules is violated, i have to rebalance and restructure my tree
+        - Root node must have a minimum of two children
 - Node on the left is always less than the node on the right
 - Linux File Structure
 - Classification Tree in Biology